neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Persistence
 ===========

-.. sectionauthor:: Karsten Dambekalns <karsten@typo3.org>
+.. sectionauthor:: Karsten Dambekalns <karsten@dambekalns.de>

 This chapter explains how to use object persistence in Flow.
 To do this, it focuses on the persistence based on the *Doctrine* 2 ORM first.
 There is another mechanism available,